tenstorrent/tt-metal/CONTRIBUTING.md

 - Merge commits are not allowed in our main branch.
 We enforce a linear history.

+- You can use either of the following methods to merge your branch on the GitHub UI:
+  - Squash and merge
+  - Rebase and merge

+  If you use squashing, when GitHub asks you to enter a new commit message, ensure that your commit message follows our required format as outlined above in this section.
+Failure to do so is a violation of our standards.

 ### Code reviews

 - A PR must be opened for any code change with the following criteria:
   - Be approved, by a maintaining team member and any codeowners whose modules are relevant for the PR.
-  - Pass any required post-commit pipelines rebased on the latest main.
+  - Pass any required post-commit pipelines, updated to the latest main.
 These pipelines will generally, but not always, be defined in `.github/workflows/all-post-commit-workflows.yaml`.
   - Pass any acceptance criteria mandated in the original issue.